danielsollondon/azvmimagebuilder/troubleshootingaib.md

 2. Image Build

 ## Get Status/Error of the Template Submission or Template Build Status
-If you need to recheck the status of the template submission, o, and get the error by checking the status of the template build run the code below, and check `ProvisioningStatus`, or `LastRunStatus`.
+If you need to recheck the status of the template submission, or get the error by checking the status of the template build run the code below, and check `ProvisioningStatus`, or `LastRunStatus`.

 > Note!
 Errors for template submission occur during the submission, and will be returned at submission, there is no log for these, but you can dumo the status, to get the error.